Chadarius/sc-config/Profiles/DualLogiExtrm-X56-Thrtl/README.md

 ### Joystick Gremlin

-Download the ["joystick gremlin X-55-X-56-LogiExtreme-HOTASAS.xml"](https://raw.githubusercontent.com/Chadarius/X-55-56-LogiExtreme-HOTASAS/main/joystick%20gremlin%20X-55-X-56-LogiExtreme-HOTASAS.xml) and load the profile in Joystick Gremlin.
+Download the ["DualLogiExtrm-X56-Thrtl_joystick-gremlin.xml"](https://raw.githubusercontent.com/Chadarius/sc-config/main/Profiles/DualLogiExtrm-X56-Thrtl/DualLogiExtrm-X56-Thrtl_joystick-gremlin.xml) and load the profile in Joystick Gremlin.

 Adjust your deadzones in Joystick Gremlin as required.
 Every joystick is a little different!